MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 ## Dockerfile instructions for Python

 A Dockerfile is a text file that contains instructions for building a Docker image.
-The first line states the base image to begin with and then is followed by instructions to install required programs, copy files, and other instructions to create a working environment.
+The first line states the base image to begin with.
+This line is followed by instructions to install required programs, copy files, and other instructions to create a working environment.
 For example, some Python-specific examples for key Dockerfile instructions show in the table below.

 | Instruction | Purpose | Example |
 | ----------- | ------- | ------- |